Automation-game-Oxygen-motors/oxygen-challenger/README.md

 # oxygen-charger
 due to the enormus file size
-the dae file is located in ezzip.dae
+the dae file is located in dae.zip